peterkaminski/ai101-peterkaminski-wiki/Learn and Do with Peter, 2024-03-10.md

 ## Human Summary

-We continued with "build our own alternative frontend to LLMs" with **Salamander**, and published a first, not-quite-ready-but-we-still-did-it version to GitHub as open source.
+We continued with "build our own alternative frontend to LLMs" with **Salamander**, and published a first, not-quite-ready-but-we-still-did-it version to GitHub as open source: <https://github.com/peterkaminski/salamander>.
+(Crib some but not all of the instructions from <https://github.com/peterkaminski/sylph> until we get Salamander-specific instructions written.)

-Along with some work with Salamander and discussing next steps in its development ("Salamander Roadmap"), some questions we covered:
+Along with some work with Salamander and discussing next steps in its development (the "Salamander Roadmap"), some questions we covered:

 - What went wrong yesterday writing code yesterday, and how did we fix it?
 - How do local AI tools (LLMs, image generators) get model updates?